jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     *Notice* that the specification for the div with the `class=descriptionPanel` was defined in the CSS.
 Classes in CSS start with a `.`:

-    FIND THIS CODE AND EXAMINE IT, BUT YOU DON"T NEED TO ADD THIS A SECOND TIME.
+    FIND THIS CODE AND EXAMINE IT, BUT YOU DON'T NEED TO ADD THIS A SECOND TIME.
     ```css

       /*  style for items with the class "descriptionPanel" */